MaineLearning/MaineLearning/dev-processes.md

         git push origin master

+3. Shell to the production server

+        ssh mainelea@vm285.sgvps.net -p 18765

+    Change into the correct directory

+        cd /home/mainelea/public_html/

-4. From the production server, pull the latest master branch
+4. Pull the latest master branch

         git pull origin master

-5. Grep the `git log` for ACTION_REQUIRED, and pull up actions_required.md (or wherever you have stored your Database Actions) for cross-reference.
+5. Open _readme/db-actions.txt, for reference.
 Do any of the required actions.
 6. Do any necessary testing
-7. When everything looks OK, remove the .htaccess restrictions.
+7. When everything looks OK, remove the .htaccess restrictions (by adding a # before the first block of rewrite rules).
 The release is now live.
 8. Commit the changes, and push back to Github master.

         git add .htaccess